 How to Make This Roasted Cauliflower Sweet Potato Salad

-- Chop cauliflower into florets and sweet potato into bite size pieces.
-Toss vegetables with olive and salt and spread on a parchment lined sheet pan.
+- Chop the head of cauliflower into florets and sweet potato into bite size pieces.
+Toss vegetables with olive oil, salt, and curry powder in a large mixing bowl then spread on the parchment lined sheet pan.
 Bake for 40-45 minutes, until golden and fork tender.

-- While vegetables are cooking, toast your walnuts in a frying pan over medium heat, mixing often until just beginning to golden and become fragrant.
+- While vegetables are cooking, toast nuts in a frying pan over medium heat, mixing often until just beginning to golden and become fragrant.

-- Toss the roasted vegetables with add-ins and dressing and serve!
+- When vegetables are done roasting, toss with add-ins and dressing and serve.

 Substitutions and Variations

-- Keep this gluten free salad fully paleo by using a nut or seed based butter for the dressing like peanut, almond, cashew, tahini, or sunflower butter.
-I use my homemade granola butter in this recipe as it is my absolute favorite and is allergy friendly!
+- Dressing: keep this gluten free salad fully paleo by using a nut or seed based butter for the dressing like peanut, almond, cashew, tahini, or sunflower butter.
+I use my homemade granola butter or pumpkin seed butter in this recipe.

-I love serving this vegetable dish with roasted chicken, but you can also make it a complete vegan meal by adding a can of roasted chickpeas.
-The chickpeas add the perfect crunch and a protein boost while keeping this recipe fully plant-based.
+I love serving this curry cauliflower salad with roasted chicken, but you can also make it a complete vegan meal by adding roasted chickpeas or quinoa.
+See the substitutions and variations section above for add-ins to keep this recipe fully plant-based.

 Brussels Sprout Salad with Apples and Chickpeas